Climate change: what is the cause? What solutions can we apply?

 Practice deep breathing: sit up straight, inhale deeply, and exhale to the count of 10.
 Repeat this four or five times.
 It increases the oxygen in the blood and will refresh you.
 When the focus is on breathing, your mind will relax.
 You may come up with a better idea or change your perceptions.

 For continuous stress management, exercise regularly.
 Exercise releases endorphins, which elevate your mood and help promote a sense of well-being.
 I like to exercise right after work.
 Exercising is my way to bridge the gap between work and home.
-Walking lets you relax, releases the workday, and renews your energy for the next set of tasks at home.
+Walking lets you relax, release the workday, and renew your energy for the next set of tasks at home.
 You can also take an aerobic or yoga class on your way home from work or simply exercise at a gym with good music.

 Make time to read.
 Concentrating takes your mind off the day and helps you to rest.
 Put the trade journals aside for the best relief and pick up a mystery or romance.